Vale of Clwyd Mind Association

 Providing opportunities for social interaction, empowerment, and self-worth for a marginalised group of people whose talents too often go unrecognised.

 Click here to see some pictures of the Meatballs gang in action!

-For comments from our members about what being a Meatball means to them - Click here
+For comments about what being a member of 'Meatballs' means - Click here

-Please feel free to pop in, we are always on the lookout for new talent..
+Please feel free to join us, we are always on the lookout for new talent..